Abhyankar's conjectures in Galois theory: Current status and future directions: The lifting problem, the local lifting problem, and the Oort conjecture

 \subsubsection{Weak Oort groups and GM-groups}

 Less strict than the property of being a local Oort group is the property of being \emph{weak local Oort group}.
 A group $G$ (of the form $P \rtimes \ints/m$ as above) is called a weak local Oort group (for $k$) if there \emph{exists} a $G$-extension $k[[z]]/k[[t]]$ that lifts to characteristic zero.
 So all local Oort groups are weak local Oort groups.
 Several more groups have been shown to be weak local Oort.
 For instance, Matignon (\cite{Ma:pg}) showed that $(\ints/p)^n$ is a weak local Oort group for all $p$ and $n$.
-It was shown by Brewis (\cite{Br:D4}) that $D_4$ is weak local Oort in characteristic $2$.
-Lastly, it has been shown by the second author (unpublished) that the group $\ints/p^n \rtimes \ints/m$ is weak local Oort if and only if the conjugation action of $\ints/m$ on $\ints/p^n$ is faithful or trivial (the case $n=1$ is proven in \cite{BW:ll}).
+Weaver's proof that $D_4$ is local Oort for $2$ depends fundamentally on a result of Brewis (\cite{Br:D4}) that $D_4$ is weak local Oort for $2$.
+Lastly, it has been shown by Obus (\cite{Ob:go}) that the group $\ints/p^n \rtimes \ints/m$ is weak local Oort if and only if the conjugation action of $\ints/m$ on $\ints/p^n$ is faithful or trivial (the case $n=1$ is proven in \cite{BW:ll}).

 The main negative result on weak local Oort groups is the following: